-Podiatrist in West Hartford, CTWest Hartford Podiatry Associates
+West Hartford Podiatry Associates

-Dr. Marc Lederman is a graduate of Kingswood-Oxford, received a BA from Drew University in Madison New Jersey, a doctorate in Podiatric Medicine from the Temple University school of Medicine in Philadelphia, PA and completed a surgical residency at the University of Maryland in Baltimore.
+Dr. Marc Lederman is a graduate of Kingswood-Oxford, received a BA from Drew University in Madison New Jersey, a doctorate in Podiatric Medicine from the Temple University School of Medicine in Philadelphia, PA and completed a surgical residency at the University of Maryland in Baltimore.

-He is board certified in foot surgery, a fellow of the American Society of Podiatric Surgeons and the American Society of Podiatric Sports Physicians.
+He is board-certified in foot surgery, a fellow of the American Society of Podiatric Surgeons and the American Society of Podiatric Sports Physicians.
 He is the Executive Director of Connecticut Podiatric Medical Association and has several publications.

 His practice is that of general podiatry, with a special interest in sports medicine, diagnostic ultrasound and the treatment of heel pain and tendon injuries.

-He practices full time at West Hartford Podiatry Associates in Bishops corner with Dr. Harvey D. Lederman and Dr. Kurt Rode.
+He practices full-time at West Hartford Podiatry Associates in Bishops corner with Dr. Harvey D. Lederman and Dr. Kurt Rode.
 He lives in Canton with his wife and children.

 - Pennsylvania College of Podiatric Medicine, D.P.M. – Philadelphia, PA 1982 – 1986